ojdunn/2048-game/README.md

 The GUI uses a JFrame and JPanel grid.

-Board set to 16x16 with 2048 winning score:
+Board set to 16x16 with 2048 winning score (a "You Win" popup appeared that's not pictured):
 ![16x16 Board in action!](/game2048LargeBoard.png)